akshaybhupathi696/M1_Real-Time_Vehicles/2_Design/readme.md

-All the required diagrams are t be pasted here
+All the required diagrams are to be pasted here